Skye-XD/desktop-icons-ng/README.md

 - [x] Fix - always show new Icons on primary monitor on multi monitor setups.
 When primary monitor is switched during session, this tracks it as well.

 - [x] Fix - Clean up addFiles to desktop, completely rewritten, more legible and understandable.
 Multiple fixes for more reliable placement of icons.

+- [x] Fix - Desktop files from dock are copied/moved correctly with executable bit set and marked trusted, relative symlinks for file resolved for flatpacks.

 **KNOWN ISSUES**